freemn-del/freemn-del.github.io/Q&A.md

 `<!ENTITY xxe SYSTEM "file://etc /passwd" >`
 Ans: `XXE (XML external entity injection)`

+An attacker is trying to redirect the traffic of a small office.
+That office is using their own mail server, DNS server and NTP server because of the importance of their job.
+The attacker gain access to the DNS server and redirect the direction www.google.com to his own IP address.
+Now when the employees of the office want to go to Google they are being redirected to the attacker machine.
+What is the name of this kind of attack?
+Ans: `DNS spoofing`

 What DNS poisoning technique is employed by attackers to infect a victim's machine with a Trojan and remotely alter their DNS IP address to match that of the attacker's?
 Ans: `Internet DNS spoofing`